 Meaningful Halloween Family Tradition #5: Halloween for the Hungry

 One of my favorite Halloween events is a city-wide jack-o-lantern festival.
 There are more than 1500 lighted pumpkins on hay bales lighting up the sidewalks.
 Some are scary, some are cute, and overall it is an amazing sight.
 It started in someone’s backyard and over the years it grew and grew.
-It would be easy to turn an event like this into something that is more than just fun – just ask everyone who participates bring canned food for those in need.
+It would be easy to turn an event like this into something that is more than just fun – just ask everyone who participates to bring canned food for those in need.

 What’s your family’s idea of fun?
 A scary haunted house, a fall card-making party, or a Halloween carnival?
 Whatever it is, your family could start a meaningful Halloween tradition by inviting guests to bring canned goods to benefit your local food bank.
 Repeating this tradition year after year as a family will not only help the poor, it will strengthen your family ties.